CrystalSystems/crystal-v1.0--production/README.md

 This function captures the context in which the error occurred (even if not explicitly provided), logs detailed information to the console, and adjusts the HTTP response based on the environment:

 - In **production**, it returns a generic 500 error message without exposing sensitive details.
-- In **development**, it returns the full error object including stack trace and calling context - making it easier to trace and fix issues.
+- In **development**, it returns the full error object including stack trace and calling context - making it easier to trace and fix issues.<br/>
 This approach enhances security in production while maintaining maximum visibility and clarity during development.